nshiab/simple-data-analysis/README.md

 # Simple data analysis

-This repository is maintained by [Nael Shiab](http://naelshiab.com/), senior data producer, and [Isabelle Bouchard](https://github.com/isabellebouchard), data scientist, both working at [CBC/Radio-Canada](https://cbc.radio-canada.ca/).
+This repository is maintained by [Nael Shiab](http://naelshiab.com/), senior data producer at [CBC/Radio-Canada](https://cbc.radio-canada.ca/).

 These project's goals are: